-Objectives of the Basic Skills Program
+Objectives of the Learn To Skate USA Program

-To provide a fun and safe skating experience for skaters of all ages and abilities
+To provide a fun and safe skating experience for skaters of all ages and abilities.

-To teach correct technique for basic skating elements
+To teach correct technique for basic skating elements.

-To develop a finer degree of coordination and balance
+To develop a finer degree of coordination and balance.

-To promote physical fitness
+To promote physical fitness.

 To have fun!

-Snowplow Sam 1-3, Tots ages 3-6
+Snowplow Sam 1-4, Kids ages 3-6

 The Snowplow Sam levels are designed to help the preschool age skater develop the primary coordination and strength needed for skating.
 Elements included in the level are falling correctly, standing up, stopping, skating forward and the ever favorite swizzles.
 Helmets are strongly recommended for all new skaters.

-Basic Skills 1 -8
+Basic Skills 1 - 6

 Please see the Skating Director about information about purchasing skates.
 Since children grow at an astonishing rate, don't be afraid to buy used skates as long as they are not broken down and have support around the ankles.
 If you are unsure of size, ask a member of our staff to assist.
 Bird Arena offers skate sharpening for hockey and figure skates.
-To learn more, visit the Pro Shop.
+To learn more, visit our Pro Shop.

 PREPARATION FOR GROUP LESSONS

 For the maximum experience in group lessons please be dressed and ready to skate at least 10 minutes prior to class, visit the restroom or talk to the instructor before lessons begin.
-With only 30 minutes of instruction, every minute counts.
+With only 45 minutes of instruction, every minute counts.
 Missing the beginning of lessons will result in slower progress.